Online bin stretching lower bounds: Improved search of computational proofs: Conclusion and perspectives

 In order to improve the bounds of the online bin stretching problem even further, several things could be envisioned: our implementation could be parallelized, the algorithm to find bounds could be run for longer and on better computers and perhaps stronger pruning ideas similar to the ones presented here could be found.

-We believe that this computational approach to find bounds could be generalized to many other online problems.
+This computational approach to find bounds could be generalized to many other online problems.
 One could start by considering problems closely related to online bin stretching: by changing the guarantee that the items fit into $m$ bins into another constraint, by changing the objective into the ratio of performance between an online algorithm and the optimal offline algorithm...
+Moreover, the proofs generated may give insight into creating general proofs: the lower bound $19/14$ seems to be valid in the general case but remains to be proven, if it is valid.